 In a drill or a mill, a chuck holds the rotating tool; in a lathe, it holds the rotating workpiece.
 Chucks commonly use jaws to hold the tool or workpiece.
 The jaws (sometimes called dogs) are typically arranged in a radially symmetrical pattern like the points of a star.

-Also called: three-jaw chuck. a device that holds a workpiece in a lathe or tool in a drill, having a number of adjustable jaws geared to move in unison to centralize the workpiece or tool.
+Also called: a three-jaw chuck. a device that holds a workpiece in a lathe or tool in a drill, having a number of adjustable jaws geared to move in unison to centralize the workpiece or tool.

 Four-jaw independent chuck:

 This four-jaw independent chuck has four jaws; each of which can be adjusted independently by a chance wrench.
-They are used to held wound, square, hexagonal, and irregular-shaped workpieces.
+They are used to hold wound, square, hexagonal, and irregular-shaped workpieces.
 The jaws can be reversed to hold work by the inside diameter.

 3-jaw chuck with an accuracy level of around 0.010 and the accuracy level of 4-jaw chuck is between 0 and 0.001.
 The three-jaw chuck has only one hole for the chuck wrench or key to tighten or release the gripping, but a four-jaw chuck has four holes for controlling each jaw, one at a time.

 After machining a true surface, then soft jaws come into their own.
-They are capable of very true chucking with no indicating required.
+They are capable of very true chucking with no indication required.
 You can’t move anything anyway, since they grip as well as they do.
 On a machined round, with as much surface area as is available, they grip well.